Derivation of the kinetic wave equation for quadratic dispersive problems in the inhomogeneous setting: Introduction

 \subsection{Acknowledgements}

-While working on this project, IA was supported by the Simons collaborative grant on weak turbulence.
+While working on this project, IA was supported by the NSF grants DMS-2418020, DMS-2206618, and the Simons collaborative grant on weak turbulence.
 CC was supported by the ERC-2014-CoG 646650 SingWave.
 PG was supported by the NSF grant DMS-1501019, by the Simons collaborative grant on weak turbulence, and by the Center for Stability, Instability and Turbulence (NYUAD).